 Too Dumb to Live: When they realize they have been found out, the Horizon executives flee to a South American compound.
 What do they do when they find out that Rainbow, a team of highly trained special forces soldiers are after them?
 Send out groups of men armed with hunting rifles and with zero combat experience (who are under the impression that their years of hunting game in woodland and savannah that is nothing like the jungle puts them on the level of a special forces sniper) into the jungle to hunt them down!
 What can possibly go wrong?

 Twenty Minutes In The Future: One of the few novels that specifically tells us when it takes place, the events in the book happen largely through early- to mid-2000 and eventually center on the 2000 Sydney Summer Olympics.
-This creates an anachronism, since it happens about a year after "Executive Orders", which is explicitly mentioned as taking place during an election year.

 Western Terrorists: The novel involves Spanish and French Fascists, German Communists, and the IRA who are all (except the fascists) being backed by an eco-terrorist corporation trying to unleash The End of the World as We Know It.
 There's also a Basque splinter group in the prologue.